rorzor/AgentRTS/README.md

 * 14 - Friendly NPC (other agents)
 * 15 - Hostile NPC
 * 1-10 - Represents the current hit points of the player/agent.
 This set of values will only ever exist in the center square e.g. (4,4)

+# UI
+UI will be built in pygame initially, as a 'zelda' like top down RPG style built over an NxM grid.

+Data samples that train the AI models will be taken when the player moves into (or perhaps out of) a 'tile' of hte grid, to prevent over sampling.

+The UI will show current metrics for the player and the agent they are in control of:
+* Agent health
+* Resources:
+  * Organic (also as per/minute)
+  * Mineral (also as per/minute)
+  * Artifacts under control
+* Active Agents
+* Policy Metrics
+* Recording/Not-recording

+# Policies
+Initially, there will only be a sinlge policy available, which can be updated by 'recording' data frames.
+The player can toggle on/off whether they want to record data frames at any time.

+The player may update the policy based on new data frames at any time, which will create a new model for the existing agents to follow.